and wasabi. (you can skip if you don’t want spicy but it adds a nice flavor!)

 Bring a medium pot of salted water to a boil.
 Add frozen edamame and garlic.
 Cook for 5-6 minutes or until beans are tender - crisp.
 Drain in a colander.

-Set aside a few edamame beans for garnish.
+Set aside a few edamame beans for garnish, if you want.

 Add edamame, garlic, and remaining ingredients in a food processor.
-Pulse about a minutes or until smooth and well combined, scraping down the sides as necessary, Taste and adjust to tastes.
+Pulse1-2 minutes or until smooth and well combined, scraping down the sides as necessary, Taste and adjust to tastes.